-Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 p.m.
-Eastern Time the day before the cut-off date or neeting date.
-Have your proxy card in hard when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form.
+Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:50 p.m.
+Earlien Time the day before the cut-off date or meeting date.
+Have your records and to create an electronic voting instruction from the instructions to obtain your records and to create an electronic voting instruction from the control of the contro